sdiehl/wiwinwlh/tutorial.md

 The flow of code through GHC is a process of translation between several intermediate languages and optimizations and transformations thereof.
-A common pattern for many of these AST types is they are parametrised over a binder type and at various stages the binders will be transformed, for example the Renamer pass effectively translates the ``HsSyn`` datatype from a AST parametrized over literal strings as the user enters into a ``HsSyn`` parameterized over qualified
+A common pattern for many of these AST types is they are parametrized over a binder type and at various stages the binders will be transformed, for example the Renamer pass effectively translates the ``HsSyn`` datatype from a AST parametrized over literal strings as the user enters into a ``HsSyn`` parameterized over qualified